 The Washington Post

 One and a half stars out of four.
-R. Contains pervasive profanity, strong crude content and some violence.
-117 minutes.
+PG-13.
+Contains prolonged sequences of action and violence including intense gunfire and explosions, some profanity and a brief sexual image.
+129 minutes.
 Currently showing at Carmike 10 in Cullman.